 Ten Free Cloud Backup Services

 All of the best-known cloud backup and storage services give you a free taste of a few gigabytes, but most users want more and that can cost money.
 However, there are a few lesser-known cloud storage services that offer very generous or even unlimited space, subject to a few rules.
-Read on to learn how you can get over 250 GB of free online storage that you can access without ever whipping out your credit card...
+Read on to learn how you can get over a terabyte of free online storage that you can access without ever whipping out your credit card...

 Free Cloud Storage Options

 Cloud storage is simply another name for online file storage.
 Keeping backups or working copies of important files in the cloud, instead of your hard drive, can give you peace of mind, as well as more convenient access to your files when you need them.
 As long as you have a computer (or in many cases even a mobile device) with internet access, you can access, edit, and share your files using cloud services.
 And if it's free, that's even better!

 Three of the most popular cloud storage providers are Microsoft SkyDrive, Google Drive, and Dropbox.
 They're all excellent, secure cloud services, and they all offer some amount of free online storage.
 Services like Mozy and Carbonite are specifically designed as online backup providers, but only Mozy has a freebie, and it's only 2GB.